-With the introduction of the Kinsta MU plugin, we’ve added some Kinsta branding to help you navigate around the WordPress admin dashboard easier.
+In the Kinsta MU plugin, we’ve added some Kinsta branding and customizations to help you navigate around the WordPress admin dashboard easier.
 For example, the Kinsta Cache tab in the admin dashboard sidebar features a Kinsta logo, so you can quickly find the right place to clear your site’s cache when needed.

 For agencies and other Kinsta customers who may want to remove the Kinsta branding from the WordPress admin dashboard, we provide a built-in white labeling option.
 This feature is especially useful if you’re using hosting for or reselling to your own clients.

-Enabling white labeling will change three elements in the WordPress dashboard.
+Enabling white labeling changes the following elements in the WordPress dashboard:

-- The branded Kinsta Cache sidebar link will be changed to an unbranded Cache Settings link.
+- The branded Kinsta Cache sidebar link is changed to an unbranded Server Cache link.

-- The Thanks for creating with WordPress and hosting with Kinsta message near the bottom of the dashboard will be replaced with Thank you for creating with WordPress.
+- The Thanks for creating with WordPress and hosting with Kinsta message near the bottom of the dashboard is replaced with Thank you for creating with WordPress.

-- The links to Kinsta documentation and support will be removed.
+- The links to Kinsta documentation and support are removed.

 How to White Label a Kinsta Site

-To white label your admin, you’ll need to define some constants, preferably in the wp-config.php file.
-The two constants available are
+To white label your admin, you’ll need to define a constant, preferably in the wp-config.php file, before the

 Here’s an example of a white label configuration in wp-config.php.